-The principle of basso continuo, or figured bass, is simple: We specify with figures the intervals we want to add above a given bass.
-The notes maintain the key's tonal alterations so that the same chord symbols can apply to the different types of triads.
-For example, a triad in root position was indicated with the numbers 5 (fifth) and 3 (third):
+The principle of basso continuo, or figured bass, is simple: We use figures to indicate the intervals we want to add above a given bass.
+The notes retain the accidentals of the key.
+This allows the same chord symbols to be used for different types of triads.
+For example, a triad in the root position is indicated by the numbers 5 (fifth) and 3 (third):

-Nevertheless, to avoid using too many symbols, which would make reading the music harder and would complicate the process of copying the music, we assume that a chord is a triad in root position if there isn’t any symbol written below it.
-In the next example, all the basses without symbols should be harmonized with triads in root position:
+However, in order to avoid using too many symbols, which would make the music difficult to read, we assume that a chord is a triad in root position if there is no symbol underneath it.
+In the next example, all basses without symbols should be harmonized with root triads:

-Some schools use the symbol for the VII degree chord to indicate that it is a chord with a diminished fifth.
+Some schools use the symbol for the VII degree chord to indicate that it is a chord with a diminished fifth chord.

-In first inversion, we use 6 and 3.
-But usually, it is simplified by just using the 6 alone.
-For this reason, we know these chords as sixth chords:
+In the first inversion we use 6 and 3.
+But usually it is simplified by using only the 6.
+This is the reason why we refer to these chords as sixth chords:

 In the second inversion we use 6 and 4 and don't simplify the symbol.
 These chords are known as six-four chords.